blinklabs-io/adder/README.md

 ## Filtering

-snek supports filtering events before they are output.
+snek supports filtering events before they are output using multiple criteria.
+An event must match all configured filters to be emitted.
+Each filter supports specifying multiple possible values separated by commas.
+When specifying multiple values for a filter, only one of the values specified must match an event.

 You can get a list of all available filter options by using the `-h`/`-help` flag.